Billiards in generic convex bodies have positive topological entropy: Introduction

 Birkhoff in ~\cite{Birkhoff1927} was already interested in the problem of estimating from below the number of periodic orbits.
 The exponential growth that we have obtained improves the best presently known estimate~\cite{karasev2009} (see also~\cite{BPHT2020}), when restricting to generic smooth convex bodies.

 The proof of Theorem~\ref{main thm} is split mainly in the next two theorems, which are of independent interest.
 Define the integer

-\begin{theorem} There is a $C^\infty$-residual set $\RR$ of smooth convex bodies such that, if a billiard inside a body in $\RR$ has an elliptic periodic point with period $\geq m_d$, then it has a horseshoe. \end{theorem}
+\begin{theorem} There is a $C^\infty$-residual set $\RR$ of smooth convex bodies such that the following holds.
+If a billiard inside a body in $\RR$ has an elliptic periodic point with period $\geq m_d$, then it has a horseshoe. \end{theorem}

-\begin{theorem} There is a $C^\infty$-residual set $\RR$ of smooth convex bodies such that, if a billiard inside a body in $\RR$ has all periodic points with period $\geq m_d$ hyperbolic and this property is $C^2$-stable, then the closure of the set of those hyperbolic points contains a nontrivial hyperbolic basic set. \end{theorem}
+\begin{theorem} There is a $C^\infty$-residual set $\RR$ of smooth convex bodies such that the following holds.
+If a billiard inside a body in $\RR$ has all periodic points with period $\geq m_d$ hyperbolic and this property is $C^2$-stable, then the closure of the set of those hyperbolic points contains a nontrivial hyperbolic basic set. \end{theorem}

+The above theorems are restated in Theorem~\ref{thm: ell} and Theorem~\ref{thm: hyp}, where all the relevant definitions and mathematical objects are thoroughly explained.

+The openness property in Theorem~\ref{main thm} follows immediately from the structural stability of hyperbolic basic sets.
+To show denseness, which is the non-trivial part of the proof, we first observe that, among periodic points of sufficiently large period, the billiard inside a generic body either has an elliptic periodic point (A) or all periodic points are hyperbolic (B).
+In case (A) we are in the condition of Theorem~\ref{thm: 1} and there is a horseshoe.
+On the other hand, in case (B), we split again the proof in two alternatives (B1) and (B2) according to whether or not the hyperbolicity of all periodic points is preserved under $C^2$-perturbations.
+For (B1) we use Theorem~\ref{thm: 2}, whereas in the case (B2) we $C^2$-approximate the body by another body verifying (A).

-It is worth pointing out that we do not know whether or not there exist bodies as in Theorem~\ref{thm: 2} for which all periodic points of period $\ge m_d$ are hyperbolic.
+It is worth pointing out that it is an open problem whether or not there exist bodies as in Theorem~\ref{thm: 2} for which all periodic points of period $\ge m_d$ are hyperbolic.
+The reason for this theorem is to deal with the possibility of having such billiards in the proof of Theorem~\ref{main thm}.

-Our proofs of the above theorems require several perturbation lemmas in the context of billiards in bodies.
+The proofs of Theorems~\ref{thm: 1} and ~\ref{thm: 2} require several perturbation lemmas in the context of billiards in bodies.
 The most important ones are the versions of the Klingenberg-Takens theorem (Theorem~\ref{thm: K-T}) and the Franks' lemma (Theorem~\ref{Franks}).
 These are new results that can be applied in further problems.

 It is well-known that the dynamics around elliptic periodic orbits depends on high order derivatives of the map.
 In particular, a higher dimensional generalization of the twist property for area-preserving maps, the weakly monotonous property, requires up to the third derivative of the map.
 The Klingenberg-Takens theorem for geodesic flows~\cite{KT-1972} gives a way to perturb metrics so that the jets of the Poincar\'e maps of closed orbits are inside a given invariant open dense set.
 We prove here the billiards version of this result (see ~\cite{carballo-miranda-2013} for the Tonelli Hamiltonians case).
 The local behaviour of weakly monotonous elliptic points plays a major role in the proof of Theorem~\ref{thm: 1}.